 When a business owner starts down the path of succession planning, it is important to do so in a comprehensive manner that considers financial goals beyond transitioning out of the business.
 In some cases, your exit strategy may accomplish multiple objectives.
 There may be opportunities to achieve your business succession goals and philanthropic goals all in one transaction.

 Instead of selling the business directly to the buyer, the ownership interest may be contributed to a specially designed split interest charitable trust that provides income to the donor and a remainder interest to a named charitable organization.
 This will provide the business owner/donor with an income stream, a charitable income tax deduction, and the deferral of capital gain.
 The buyer can purchase the business interest from the trust.
 At the termination of the trust, the remainder in the trust will be transferred to charitable organizations designated by the donor.
 This strategy is not available to S corporations and is most appropriate for those who need the income and have a charitable intent.
 In order to obtain the tax benefits mentioned, there may be no preexisting obligation for the trust to sell the business interest to the buyer.

-However, through deliberate planning that incorporates your unique goals, needs, and characteristics, you can prepare yourself for your optimal success.
+However, through deliberate planning that incorporates your unique goals, needs, and characteristics, you can achieve your optimal result.